alajfit/ember_notes/README.md

-# ember_notes
+# Ember Simple Website
-Simple Notes App with EmberJS
+Testing out the Ember Framework for a simple site
+Get the basic Syntax and Dependencies